What is a hair graft?

 Are there any complications secondary to the hair transplant procedure?

 Due to the nature of the procedure, the chance of complications occurring is relatively low; therefore, it is a very safe and effective surgery if patients follow the doctor's recommendations to the letter; however, like any medical procedure, complications can occur.

 The most important are of two types, for the hair implant:

 - Those of the donor area, which can be: infections, visible scars, necrosis, neuralgia and arteriovenous fistulas.

 - Those in the recipient area can be: necrosis, cyst formation, folliculitis and unnatural appearance of the transplant.

 If you are interested or are already determined to perform a hair transplant procedure, it is important that you go to a specialized clinic, which has medical professionals, with experience in hair transplantation.

 How long do you see results of the hair graft?

-When the transplanted hair is taken from the proper donor area, the result is permanent.
+When the transplanted hair is taken from the appropriate donor area, the result is permanent.
 I mean, this hair is not going to fall out.
 However, it is very important that you understand that non-transplanted hair can continue to be lost and the time it will take to completely lose it is very difficult to predict.
-So it is important that you ask your doctor, so that he recommends a maintenance treatment.
+For this reason, it is important that you ask your doctor, so that they recommend a maintenance treatment.